getsentry/crash-commerce-tracing-sample/README.md

 # -> http://localhost:5173
 ```

-The frontend connects directly to the backend API.
+The frontend connects directly to the backend API (no proxy required).

 ### Build for production
 ```bash